matrix-org/matrix.org/content/docs/developers/_index.md

 object, describing what a user is trying to do (join a room, send a message, update a specific value…).
 In the case of instant messaging, rooms are very similar to Slack, Discord or IRC channels.
-Most of the events in such rooms are about sending messages.
+Most of the events in such rooms are messages.
 Rooms have a unique technical identifier, and zero or more human-readable aliases.
 Aliases are made of a room name, and a server part, and are sometimes referred to as "addresses".
 A typical room alias would be:

 ```
 #mountain-bike:example.com